 Wind power is an important part of a clean and sustainable energy economy.
-However, proper siting of wind turbines and infrastructure is key, to avoid damaging habitat and wildlife.
+However, proper siting of wind turbines and infrastructure is important to avoid damaging habitat and wildlife resources.

 Montana Audubon works to ensure that wind energy producers do not locate their facilities in critical habitat for birds or other wildlife.
 Collisions with turbines can kill many birds outright, and wind turbines are known to negatively affect local bat populations.
-Construction and use of roads and building transmission lines will often displace birds and other creatures from a wide swath of habitat.
+The network of roads, turbines, and other structures displace birds and other creatures from a wide swath of habitat.

 To guide us in our work, Montana Audubon has adopted a Wind Energy Siting Policy Guidance Document.

 Montana ranks #1 for class 3 or better wind and major projects are currently planned for development throughout the state.
 Since they do not require permits in Montana, it is difficult to track where projects are being built.
 However, based on several sources, we have created the following map of developed and proposed commercial wind projects:

 Note: capacity of wind farms is measured in megawatts (MW) produced.
 In addition, wildlife mortality studies generally measure impacts to wildlife by the numbers of animals killed per MW per year.